Soonad/Whitepaper/README.md

 ## Moonad

 Moonad is an user-facing application that combines all the systems above in an unified package that just works.
-We call is an operatinig system in the sense it is capable of scheduling and running applications, but it isn't one in the traditional sense; as in, you won't be able to boot from it.
+We call it an operating system in the sense it is capable of scheduling and running applications, but it isn't one in the traditional sense; as in, you won't be able to boot from it.
 It can be seen as a sandboxed application platform.